Wife of former Navy nuclear engineer who pleaded guilty in federal espionage case expected to change plea

 However, Jonathan Toebbe told a federal magistrate judge Monday he conspired with Diana to give classified information to a foreign government.
 His plea agreement named her as his accomplice and specified that she acted as a lookout when her husband left digital memory cards at “dead drop” sites.

-Now Diana Toebbe, a former humanities teacher, is slated to change her plea Friday morning in front of the same magistrate judge, signaling that she’s slated to plead guilty.
+Now Diana Toebbe, a former humanities teacher at The Key School in Annapolis, is scheduled to change her plea Friday morning in front of the same magistrate judge, signaling that she’s also may plead guilty.

-Diana Toebbe is scheduled appear at 11 a.m. before U.S. Magistrate Judge Robert W. Trumble in the W. Craig Broadwater Federal Building and United States Courthouse in Martinsburg, West Virginia.
+Diana Toebbe is to appear at 11 a.m. before U.S. Magistrate Judge Robert W. Trumble in the W. Craig Broadwater Federal Building and U.S. Courthouse in Martinsburg, West Virginia.
 While she could change her mind any time before or during the proceeding Friday, the court hearing should expedite resolutions in the cases of the Annapolis couple, who were arrested in October on espionage charges.

 A federal grand jury handed up an indictment Oct.
 19 charging the couple with one count of conspiracy to communicate restricted data to a foreign government and two counts of communicating restricted data to another nation with the intent to harm the U.S. or to give that nation an advantage.
 They faced a maximum penalty of life in prison.

-Jonathan Toebbe held a top-secret security clearance since 2012 while he worked on projects pertaining to Navy nuclear propulsion.
+Jonathan Toebbe held a top-secret security clearance since 2012 while he worked on projects pertaining to nuclear propulsion for the Navy’s Virginia-class of attack submarines.
 In April 2020, he sent a package containing a sample of restricted data to a foreign government and urged the recipient to share it with their country’s military intelligence agency.
-Instead, the letter was shared with the FBI and the justice department launched a covert investigation.
+Instead, the letter was shared with the FBI and the Justice Department launched a covert investigation.

 Undercover FBI agents talked to Toebbe for more than a year over an encrypted email service.
 They facilitated a trust-building signal display during a holiday weekend in Washington, D.C., and a series of four “dead drops” in West Virginia, Pennsylvania and Virginia.